mjbear/mjbear/README.md

 :people_holding_hands: I'm in search of new projects to contribute to, which over time could improve my rating. :man_shrugging: :sweat_smile:

-## I enjoy using/implementing, designing, and learning about:
+## I enjoy using/implementing, designing, and learning about

 * :arrows_counterclockwise: (Computer) Network Engineering
 * Unix-like OSes